-The mission of NYC Health + Hospitals/Bellevue School of Radiologic Technology is to promote, educate and train students in the medical imaging profession.
-Through an effective teaching and learning environment, graduates of the school will be able to support other health care professionals, serve the health care community, and provide quality patient care.
-The program's mission is achieved through the following five goals and associated student learning outcomes.
+The Mission of the Bellevue Hospital Center School of Radiologic Technology is to promote, educate and train students in the medical imaging profession.
+Graduates of the school will be able to support all other health care professionals, serve their community, and provide patient care, radiation protection, and imaging expertise with the highest quality in an atmosphere of diversity, with dignity and respect to the patient.
 Goals: